 The proposed pilot study demonstration area is shown in Figure 3.
-This area was selected because: (1) it is near the interceptor well field, and therefore hydraulic control of the demonstration area will be maintained; (2) nearby soil sampling results suggest that the vadose zone in this area contains perchlorate concentrations above 100 mg/kg; (3) this area is outside of the boundaries currently identified for shallow soil excavation, and therefore the excavation program and the soil flushing pilot test can be conducted in parallel if necessary; and (4) use of this area for pilot testing will not interfere with ongoing facility operations or subsurface improvements.
+This area was selected because: (1) it is near the interceptor well field, and therefore hydraulic control of the demonstration area will be maintained to the degree afforded by the Interceptor Well Field; (2) nearby soil sampling results suggest that the vadose zone in this area contains perchlorate concentrations above 100 mg/kg; (3) this area is outside the boundaries currently identified for shallow soil excavation, and therefore the excavation program and the soil flushing pilot test can be conducted in parallel if necessary; and (4) use of this area for pilot testing will not interfere with ongoing facility operations or subsurface improvements.

-The final selection of the pilot study area will require additional soil sampling to confirm whether soil in this area contains perchlorate concentrations within the desired range and over the depth intervals needed for the pilot test.
-Soil samples will be taken and analyzed from the proposed pilot study area to confirm that this location is appropriate for the field test.
+The final selection of the pilot study area will require additional borings and soil sampling to confirm that soil in this area contains perchlorate concentrations within the desired range and over the depth intervals needed for the pilot test and to assess the presence of caliche within the proposed test area.
+Four exploratory borings will be advanced to groundwater within the proposed pilot study area.
+Soil samples will be taken at three depth intervals from each of these boring locations and analyzed to confirm that vadose zone soils in this area contain perchlorate concentrations appropriate for the pilot scale demonstration.